Uncle Jam Wants You

-Uncle Jam Wants You is a concept album by American funk rock band Funkadelic.
+Uncle Jam Wants You is the eleventh studio album by American funk rock band Funkadelic.
 It was released by Warner Bros.
 Records on September 21, 1979, and was later reissued on CD by Priority Records.
 It was produced by George Clinton under the alias Dr. Funkenstein.
 It is the first Funkadelic album since America Eats Its Young in 1972 not to sport a cover illustrated by Funkadelic artist Pedro Bell, though Bell did provide artwork for the album’s back cover and interior.
 Uncle Jam Wants You was the second Funkadelic album to be certified gold.
 The album peaked at No. 18 on the Billboard 200 and No. 2 on the Billboard Top R&B/Hip-Hop Albums chart.

 Significance

 Uncle Jam Wants You (a reference to the "Uncle Sam wants you!"
 US Army recruitment posters) may be a more militant sequel to the band's previous album, One Nation Under a Groove, with the band waging war against the rise of disco.
 Its purpose is also (as the cover claims) to "rescue dance music from the blahs."

 The cover art depicts George Clinton in a Huey Newton-Black Panthers pose.
 The album features the band's last big hit single, "(Not Just) Knee Deep", an edited version of which went to number one on the Billboard Soul singles charts.
 The album title was adopted by the DJ organization known as Uncle Jamm's Army.

 Samples of the 15-minute cut "(Not Just) Knee Deep" can be heard on Digital Underground's "Kiss You Back"; the track has also been used by De La Soul for their song "Me Myself and I".